William Wilson (footballer, born 2001)

-William Lenkupae Wilson (born 23 December 2001) is a footballer who plays for Vaasan Palloseura.
+William Lenkupae Wilson (born 23 December 2001) is a footballer who plays as a midfielder for FC Tulsa.
 Born in Australia, he plays for the Kenya national team.

 Club career

 Melbourne Victory

 He made his professional debut in a FFA Cup playoff match against Perth Glory on 24 November 2021.
 On 16 February 2022 he made first league appearance for Melbourne Victory against Western Sydney Wanderers.
-Wilson made his starting debut for the club in a 2-1 loss to Central Coast Mariners on the 2022 New Year's Eve fixture.
+Wilson made his starting debut for the club in a 2–1 loss to Central Coast Mariners on the 2022 New Year's Eve fixture.
 On 26 August 2023 he was released by Melbourne Victory and signed for Central Coast Mariners.

 Central Coast Mariners

 Wilson made his debut for the Central Coast Mariners in an away AFC Cup tie against Terengganu FC in Malaysia.
-He scored his first A-League goal in an F3 Derby, scoring the Mariners' second goal in a 3-1 win at home on 25 November 2023.
+He scored his first A-League goal in an F3 Derby, scoring the Mariners' second goal in a 3–1 win at home on 25 November 2023.

-Wilson was part of the Mariners' 2023-24 premiership and 2023-24 AFC Cup winning season.
+Wilson was part of the Mariners' 2023–24 premiership and 2023–24 AFC Cup winning season.

-At the end of the 2024-25 season, Wilson was released by the Mariners.
+At the end of the 2024–25 season, Wilson was released by the Mariners.